A Black Triangular Drama

 Now fully awake, he quickly phoned up a longstanding mate whose hobby was sweeping over the large grass and beach areas with a metal detector.
 An annoyed sleepy voice answered “What do you want, Donald?”
 “Sorry to disturb you Alf, but when you find precious metals, how do you classify them?”
 This was typical Donald thought Alf, but he sleepily mumbled back “Gold, silver, and er.. miscellaneous?
 Mostly coins….”
 “Hahahahaha!” guffawed Donald in reply, “Thanks!” and hung up.
 Alf thought, God Donald, won’t be long now until you’re involuntarily incarcerated!

-Early morning, hurrying past the librarian and waving a quick greeting to her like a man possessed, he sat down at a microfilm monitor in the Newspaper Records section.
+Early morning, hurrying past the librarian and waving a quick greeting to her like a man possessed with an urgent mission, he sat down at a microfilm monitor in the Newspaper Records section.

-The robber, a young man, apparently had managed to conceal himself in the bank vault, break fragile safe-deposit boxes open with a crowbar, and fill three small sacks with the contents.
+The robber, a young man, apparently had managed to conceal himself overnight in the bank vault, break fragile safe-deposit boxes open with a crowbar, and help pass the time away by sorting the contents into three small sacks.
 He had then waited patiently until a bank employee had opened the vault in the morning, grabbed her with one arm, and with the three bags in the other, frog-marched her out hostage-fashion with the intention of getting unopposed-passage to the stolen car he’d parked nearby.
 But the slim woman had squirmed free from him, at which point he snatched a female baby from her mother, and used this delicate abduction to get clean away.
 Searching through more reports in the following months and years revealed that neither baby nor bullion had been seen or heard of since.
 But, the man had been identified a month later from police descriptions, and spotted near his home by an alert member of the public, where, in a shoot-out while attempting to apprehend him, he had been shot dead, leaving the young baby’s whereabouts and fate a tragic unsolved mystery.
 Then he saw something which pierced his heart with a breathless sadness.
 The baby girl’s name was Molly!

 In case the map he had inadvertently obtained was just ridiculous coincidence, the jottings perhaps by kids or a would be crime-writer, Donald thought, before reporting it, he would research the location area to see if there was any evidence to support or disprove the connection.